GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Technical differences between eccentric analyses

 \subsection{Waveform models}

-SEOBNRE \citep{2017:CaoHan:SEOBNRE} and SEOBNRv4EHM \citep{Ramos-Buades:2021adz} are both waveform models of the SEOB family \citep{1999PhRvD..59h4006B}, sharing a relatively distant common ancestor in SEOBNRv1.
-SEOBNRv4EHM is more sophisticated than SEOBNRE: it is built on v4 of the SEOBNR models \citep{Cotesta:2018fcv}, contains higher-order modes, and enables variation of both the eccentricity and the relativistic anomaly.
+SEOBNRE \citep{2017:CaoHan:SEOBNRE} and SEOBNRv4EHM \citep{Ramos-Buades:2021adz} are both waveform models of the SEOB family \citep{1999PhRvD..59h4006B}.
+The SEOB models use an effective one-body approach to describe the motion and gravitational radiation of a coalescing compact binary; see Ref.~\cite{DamourNagar2009} for a detailed review of this formalism.
+SEOBNRv4EHM is a newer waveform model than SEOBNRE and is therefore more sophisticated, featuring several improvements:

+\begin{itemize} \item SEOBNRv4EHM is built on v4 of the SEOBNR models \citep{Cotesta:2018fcv} whereas SEOBNRE is built on the v1 of the SEOBNR models \cite{Taracchini:2012ig} - there are many differences between these baseline models, which can be studied in the references provided; \item SEOBNRv4EHM models higher-order $(\ell, m)$ modes beyond the $(\ell=2, m=2)$ mode, while SEOBNRE does not include higher-order modes; \item SEOBNRv4EHM includes the effect of a variable relativistic anomaly, while SEOBNRE fixes this parameter, initialising all binaries at periapsis; \item SEOBNRv4EHM applies eccentric corrections to the factorized waveform modes, whereas SEOBNRE adds an eccentric perturbation to the quasi-circular modes; \item SEOBNRV4EHM models spin-orbit and spin-spin eccentric corrections; \item SEOBNRv4EHM does not modify radiation reaction force with eccentric corrections, to preserve v4 baseline quasi-circular calibration. \end{itemize}

 Results obtained with SEOBNRv4EHM should therefore be considered more reliable, as the risk of biases due to missing higher-order modes or anomaly variations are removed.
-Nonetheless, the similarities between the results of both analyses for \event lead us to believe that these potential systematics do not have a large impact for this event.
+Caution must be taken when comparing the eccentric distributions of SEOBNRE and SEOBNRv4EHM; they use different parametrizations of the eccentricity and measure the eccentricity using different definitions of the reference frequency.
+Nonetheless, the similarities between the results of both analyses for \event lead us to believe that these potential systematics do not have a large impact for astrophysical interpretations of this event.